clxxiii/clxxiii/README.md

 # Hi!

 Most of the coding I do is related to game development, my coding skills are a little rusty but that's why im here to learn!
-I'm currently studying to get a Bachelor Of Arts in Computer Science aswell.
+I'm currently studying to get a Bachelor of Science in Computer Science as well.
-I enjoy making little coding projects, and love playing games aswell!
+I enjoy making little coding projects, and love playing games too!

 ## Socials